Mahwah, New Jersey

 This modern residence is located on Fairview Avenue in Brick Township.
 The home is perched on a bluff overlooking the Metedeconk River.
 The exterior palate consists of two colors of hardcoat stucco and Nichihia panels to provide the warmth and look of wood without the maintenance.
 The rear of the house has a series of cantilevered balconies to enjoy the views of the rivers and provide sun shading to the interior of the home.

 Sea Bright, New Jersey

-Tokarski Millemann Architects was charged with creating a modern elevated ranch to compliment the adjacent modern home without impeding on the ocean views of the adjacent two story home.
+Tokarski Millemann Architects was charged with creating a modern elevated ranch to compliment the adjacent modern home without impeding the spectacular ocean view.
 We started with a story pole to determine the maximum height of the new roof and worked backwards.
 The single low slope roof lifts and opens the interior ceiling heights to face the ocean.
-The side of the house that faces the ocean is the elevation with the two tiers of decks connected by a spiral stair.
+The eastern facade of the house showcases two tiers of decks connected by a spiral stair.
 The exterior is clad with Maibec cedar siding combination of horizontal boards and perfection shingles in contrasting colors to create a discontinuous band that gives the house a unique aesthetic and visual interest.

 Brick, New Jersey

 This new contemporary residence is located across from the Metedeconk Yacht Club in Brick, New Jersey.
 The owners desire was a clean, simple modern design with nautical references.
 The standing seam metal roof was selected to give the house a modern aesthetic while providing a roof solution that would not be damaged by the high winds along the coast of the Atlantic.
 A direct applied stucco exterior reminds the owner’s of the homes in Brazil where they grew up.
 The interior has two levels where the main circulation spaces are raised to reflect a dock, while the main living spaces are sunken so inhabitants disembark to the different living areas.